CPP-Log-Importance-Scoring/WeeklyProgress/README.md

 ->Event weighting: Implemented a rule-based approach to assign base weights based on event type, with log level acting as a dynamic modifier for severity.

 ->Incident correlation: Built a system to group related logs into incident clusters using template extraction and correlation based on time proximity and component similarity.

+#Contributions

+Everyone did thier research and then discussed among the team and created a unified system design